-Setting Up a Medical Practice Checklist
+Setting Up a Medical Practice Checklist for 2020

 Thinking about setting up a medical practice?
 It might seem like a huge task, but we’re here to shed some light on the process and help you get started!
 We’ve put together this 10 step checklist for setting up a medical practice.
 And while it’s not exhaustive, it will give you a clear idea of what steps you need to take next and provide a bit of insight on how to start a clinic business.
 Get started now with this setting up a medical practice checklist!

 If you’re starting a medical clinic from the ground up, the first thing you should be doing is working out who your demographic is.
 Your demographic is defined by their key features and will differ based on your area of expertise and the location your clinic will be in.
 If you’re a specialist, consider placing your clinic in an area in which a large portion of your demographic resides in.

 For example, a children’s specialist will find more success in an area with mostly young families, and should decorate and organise their clinic to provide the best experience for kids and their parents, their primary customer demographic.